 The first thing I did was to paint the door a lovely shade of blue, Ben Moore Blue Lake.
 I also added a bench to put on our shoes, some carpet squares and a coat rack made with an old piece of wood and 3 numbered hooks.

 This was how I left the space for a few months, but the white closet door bothered me.
 There was just too much going on with the blue door, in such a small space, so I decided to paint it the same color as the walls.
-We also built and painted a wooden cap to cover the green marble on the half wall.
+We also built and painted a knee wall to cover the green marble on the half wall.
 Things are starting to shape up!

 After the really long winter we just had, and because this North facing room gets no direct sunlight, I found that the paint color on the walls was just too dark.
-I decided to change the color and go for something lighter so I painted them Ben Moore Gray Owl at 50% strength.
+I decided to change the color and go for something lighter so I painted them Benjamin Moore Gray Owl at 50% strength.